Thomas Partey: Return to Atlético Madrid

 Partey made his first team debut for Atlético Madrid on 28 November 2015, replacing Luciano Vietto in a 1–0 home win against Espanyol.
 On 2 January of the following year, he scored his first league goal for the club, netting the game's only strike in a home success over Levante.
 On 28 May, he played in the UEFA Champions League Final against Real Madrid, replacing Koke in the 116th minute as his side lost on penalties.

 Partey signed a contract extension with Atlético Madrid through 2022 on 14 February 2017.
 On 31 October, he scored his first European goal with a long-range strike to equalise at home to Qarabağ in a 1–1 draw in the Champions League group game; he became the first African to score in the competition for Atlético.
-Following his impressive performances for the club, he was rewarded with another contract on 1 March 2018, this time until 2023.
+On 1 March 2018, Partey signed a new contract with Atlético Madrid, extending his deal until 2023.
 On 16 May, he played in the 2018 UEFA Europa League Final, as his side won 3–0 against Marseille.

 On 1 September 2019, Partey came on as a late substitute and netted the match's winner in the last minute of the game, as Atlético came back from 2–0 down to win the game by 3–2 against Eibar.
 He marked his 100th La Liga appearance for Los Rojiblancos with a man-of-the-match performance in a 0–0 draw against Real Madrid in the Madrid derby four weeks later.
 Despite leaving Atlético at the beginning of the 2020–21 season, Partey made enough appearances at the start of the season to become eligible for a winner's medal as Atlético won La Liga that year.